c-toolbox/C-Play/docs/guides/media/cplaypres.md

 When choosing *"NDI (Network Device Interface)"*, a combobox becomes visible instead of the file dialog field.
 The combobox contains the discovered NDI sources on the network that can be received.
 Both image and audio are supported through NDI.

 When choosing *"OMT (Open Media Transport)"*, a combobox becomes visible instead of the file dialog field.
 The combobox contains the discovered OMT sources on the network that can be received.
-In the current C-Play implementation, OMT support is limited to video frames and does not include audio.

 When choosing *"Spout"*, a combobox becomes visible instead of the file dialog field.
 The combobox lists the currently available Spout senders from other Windows applications on the same machine, and the refresh button can be used to rescan the sender list.
 This makes it practical to bring live rendered content such as graphics, real-time engines, or capture tools directly into a slide as a video layer.
 Spout layers are available by default in C-Play v2.3 Windows builds.